designstazz/designstazz/README.md

 My passion is to design functional projects and create visual appealing interfaces that generate more engagement!

 I want to learn how to code properly so I can make my prototypes feel alive (also being able to tell the devs that this crazy design is posible hehe).
-Outside of the design/tech world you will see me playing League of Legends, hit the gym four times a week and enjoying a film or a series with popcorns and my fiance.
+Outside of the design/tech world you will see me playing League of Legends, hit the gym four times a week and enjoying a film or a series with popcorns with my fiance.

 #### Fun Facts: